debugme/weather/readme.md

 ## Architecture
 This application follows a standard approach to building a single page application.
-- Pages - contains the home page (In the future, additional pages would be added here)
+- Pages - contains the home page, security page and settings page
 - Components - houses the components used by the pages
-- Providers - hold application state and exposes it via hooks
+- Providers - holds application state and exposes it via hooks
 - Hooks - custom hooks for fetching location and weather information
 - Types - a set of common types used across the application